-A project has its essential complexity (science part of project mgt.) which can be divided and conquered.
-A project also has its man-made or accidental complexity (art part of project mgt.) which can’t be divided and conquered.
+A project has its essential complexity (science part of project management) which can be divided and conquered.
+A project also has its man-made or accidental complexity (art part of project management) which can’t be divided and conquered.
 The high accidental complexity can impact and make the essential complexity unmanageable.
 Almost all PPM tools on the market today don’t support integrity management that systems in the financial service industry commonly support.
 The lack of integrity protection results in distortions that have affected over 70% of projects failed.
 According to Project Management Statistics 2022, only 23% of organizations are using project management software today.
 77% of organizations manage projects manually today because the management data provided by the project management tools aren’t useful.
 PPM can provide you rich functionality with good integrity protection.

 Why multiple sources of truth (MSOT) hurts